Want to update your computer’s hardware drivers? Get your driver updates from Windows Update or your device manufacturer’s website. Here’s how.

 Just open the NVIDIA GeForce Experience application, AMD’s Radeon Software Crimson Edition, or Intel’s Graphics Control Panel—whichever is on your computer.
 These often appear in your system tray, and you can usually find them with a quick Start menu search.

 You could also just go straight to the source here.
 Head to NVIDIA, AMD, or Intel’s website to download the latest graphics driver package for your hardware and install it.

 Even if you’re using Windows 10, you’ll probably want to do this — at least, if you’re a gamer.
 Windows 10 won’t be automatically updating graphics drivers every time NVIDIA or AMD releases a new version.
 These updates are really only necessary for people playing PC games, after all.

 For other drivers, go straight to your hardware manufacturer’s website.
 If you have a laptop or a prebuilt desktop PC, go to its manufacturer’s website and look up the driver-download page for your specific model of computer.
 You’ll usually find a single web page with a long list of drivers you can download.
 New versions of these drivers are posted to this web page when available, and you’ll often see the dates when they were uploaded so you know which are new.

-If you built your own desktop PC, you’ll have to download the drivers for it from each individual component’s website.
+If you built your own desktop PC, you’ll have to download drivers from the manufacturer of each individual component.
 For example, go to your motherboard manufacturer’s website and look up the specific model of motherboard to find your motherboard drivers.
 Repeat this process for each individual hardware component.

 The good news is that you don’t have to do most of this.
-Windows — especially Windows 10 — will automatically keep your drivers reasonably up-to-date for you.
+Windows—especially Windows 10—automatically keeps your drivers reasonably up-to-date for you.

 If you’re a gamer, you will want the latest graphics drivers.
-But, after you download and install them once, you’ll be notified when new drivers are available and be prompted to download and install them.
+But, after you download and install them once, you’ll be notified when new drivers are available so you can download and install them.